OpenHFT/Chronicle-Map/README.md

 will be added and the value return will we the same value which you provided. ( The section below covers both `map.getUsing()` and `map.acquireUsing()` in more detail )

-#### Off Heap Storage and how using a Proxy Object can Improve Performance
+#### Off heap storage and how using a Proxy Object can improve performance

 Chronicle Map stores its data off heap.
 There are some distinct advantages in using off heap data storage